jpfulton/blog/content/blog/2023-07-24-azure-personal-network-spot-instance/index.md

 #### Simulate an Eviction

-To prove our work, the next step is simulate an eviction using the following command from outside the virtual machine.
+To prove our work, the next step is to simulate an eviction using the following command from outside the virtual machine.
 At this point, the spot instance will receive the `Preempt` event from Azure through the query script and initiate a graceful shutdown.
 If you are logged into the server via `ssh` at the time, you will see a wall message